 - They are citizens of a low-, lower middle-, or upper middle-income country as defined by the World Bank.

 - The research was conducted in their home country or another low-, lower middle-, or upper middle-income country.

 - They are present during the entire NIDA International Forum/CPDD International Research Poster Session Workshop.

-For more information, contact Dace Svikis, CPDD International Committee member, at email@example.com.
+For more information about the CPDD International Research Poster Contest, contact Dace Svikis, CPDD International Committee member, at firstname.lastname@example.org.

 Chair, CPDD International Committee

 University of Texas Dallas, United States